‘General Hospital’ Spoilers: Jake Leaves A Clue For Franco, Why Is He So Frightened Of The Scarecrow?

-This week on General Hospital has started out with plenty of drama and it is not about to slow down anytime soon.
+This week on General Hospital has started out with plenty of drama, and it is not about to slow down anytime soon.
 Jake Webber’s back story on the time that he spent with Helena Cassadine is in full swing and viewers are ready to find out exactly what happened there and why it happened.
 Jake is trying to tell his crazy adventure on Cassadine Island through his drawings, but his dad, Jason Morgan, is the one who stands in the way.

 It is obvious just how much Jason hates Franco Baldwin.
 You certainly can’t blame the guy.
 After all, he did terrorize his loved ones years ago.
 Franco has since turned his life around, but Jason doesn’t care.
 He wants him to stay far away from his family, especially Jake.
 The problem is that his little boy doesn’t want to stay away from Franco.
 On Monday’s episode of General Hospital, Jason issued a warning that he is to stay out of his son’s life.
 Will Franco heed the warning?